ddsr-ops/technical-docs/work/work remark.md

 todo: clean disk F

-todo: streaming programs occupy much mem
-? set a crontab job for killing streaming jobs to release occupied memory <== spark-class org.apache.spark.deploy.Client kill <master url> <driver ID>
+todo: streaming programs occupy much mem set a crontab job for killing streaming jobs to release occupied memory <== spark-class org.apache.spark.deploy.Client kill <master url> <driver ID>
-? address the problem that program used much memory, solve it at all
+address the problem that program used much memory, solve it at all It's related to  the direct IO of parquet, compressor not released after writing.
+Upgrade Iceberg dependency to 1.0 to resolve the problem.
+todo: test the capability of merge data, then remove test data

 https://www.percona.com/blog/online-ddl-tools-and-metadata-locks/
 https://cloud.tencent.com/developer/article/1671012